University of California | College of Letters & Sciences Home | Contact Us | Text Version

 The control of T cell fate in the thymus.
 During thymic development, T cell precursors migrate to the thymus where they proliferate, rearrange their antigen receptor genes, and eventually give rise to the mature T cell subsets.
 During this process, the thymocytes are subject to a selection process that results in the death of ~99% of the cells and that shapes the mature T cell repertoire.
 We are investigating the mechanism that lead to positive and negative selection of T cells in the thymus, as well as the signaling events that control to cell fate decisions, including the CD4 versus CD8 cell lineage choice.

 Immune responses to parasitic infection.
-Our lab has recently begun to investigate host-pathogen interactions using a mouse infection model of the intracellular parasite, Toxoplasma gondii.
+Our lab is investigating host-pathogen interactions using a mouse infection model of the intracellular protozoan parasite, Toxoplasma gondii.
 We have established mouse infection models that enable us to quantitiate immune responses to the parasites in vivo and to visualize immune responses in real-time.
 Our ongoing efforts in this area are focused on examining CD8 T cell responses during priming and effector phases of the immune response, and to examining immune protection during chronic infection.
-For additional info go to http://mcb.berkeley.edu/chpr/index.html
+For additional info go to http://mcb.berkeley.edu/chpr/

 Figure